 What Can Happen When Frozen Pipes Thaw?

 - Stay home if you can and be alert for the sound of running water.
-If you can’t, turn off your water until you return.
+If you can’t stay home, turn off your water until you return.

 - Make sure you know where to turn off the water to the whole house.
 Just a couple of minutes of water coming from a broken pipe can cause thousands of dollars of damage.

-- If you have shut off valves that can isolate the area where the frozen pipes are, turn them off now.
+- If you have shut-off valves that can isolate the area where the frozen pipes are, turn them off as soon as possible.